-Irrigation scheduling consists of determining the correct timing, duration, and frequency of irrigation and is based on factors such as soil water-holding capacity, potential ET rates, and total and projected rainfall.
+Guidance: Evapotranspiration (ET) and other climatic factors affect plant irrigation requirements.
+Irrigation scheduling consists of determining the correct timing, duration, and frequency of irrigation and is based on factors such as rooting depth, soil water-holding capacity, ET rates, and rainfall.
 Irrigation system water loss rates are affected by sunlight, wind speed, relative humidity, and air temperatures.
-Water loss can be reduced by irrigating when conditions are not conducive to excessive evaporation, especially when overhead irrigation systems are used.
-When possible, irrigate in the early morning before air temperatures rise and relative humidity drops, which allows sufficient time for infiltration into the soil and for the plant canopy to dry, thereby reducing evaporative losses and disease development.
-Apply only enough water to wet the entire root zone without leaching water.
+Manage water loss, when possible, by irrigating when conditions do not favor excessive evaporation, such as early morning before air temperatures rise and relative humidity drops.
+Apply only enough water to wet the entire root zone without leaching water, N, and P.